-The U.S. Department of Transportation's Office of Aviation Consumer Protection1 (OACP), a unit within the Office of the General Counsel, is issuing this notice to remind U.S. carriers of the statutory obligation to submit updated tarmac delay contingency plans ("Contingency Plan for Lengthy Tarmac Delays") to the Department for review and approval.
+The U.S. Department of Transportation's Office of Aviation Consumer Protection (OACP), a unit within the Office of the General Counsel, is issuing this notice to remind U.S. carriers of the statutory obligation to submit updated tarmac delay contingency plans ("Contingency Plan for Lengthy Tarmac Delays") to the Department for review and approval.
 Specifically, pursuant to 49 U.S.C. § 42301(d)(1), U.S. carriers that operate scheduled passenger service or public charter service using an aircraft with a design capacity of 30 or more seats are required to submit updated tarmac delay emergency contingency plans every three years to the U.S. Department of Transportation (Department) for review and approval.
-Covered carriers most recently submitted their plans to the Department on May 14, 2018.
-The Department will be accepting updated plans from airlines beginning on June 2, 2021.
-The deadline for covered carriers to submit their updated plans to the Department for this cycle is June 17, 2021.
+Covered carriers most recently submitted their plans to the Department on June 17, 2021.
+The Department will be accepting updated plans from airlines beginning on November 26, 2024.
+The deadline for covered carriers to submit their updated plans to the Department for this cycle is December 13, 2024.

-Each covered carrier's updated Contingency Plan for Lengthy Tarmac Delays must comply with both the requirements of section 42301(d)(1) and the Department's tarmac delay rule in 14 CFR Part 259, including the amendments in recent final rule.
-On May 3, 2021, the final rule amending the Department's tarmac delay rule was published in the Federal Register.2 The final rule is available at: https://www.federalregister.gov/d/2021-08850.
+Each covered carrier's updated Contingency Plan for Lengthy Tarmac Delays must comply with both the requirements of section 42301 and the Department's tarmac delay rule in 14 CFR Part 259.

-Pursuant to 14 CFR 259.4, as amended, each covered carrier shall adopt a Contingency Plan for Lengthy Tarmac Delays for its scheduled and public charter flights at each U.S. large hub airport, medium hub airport, small hub airport, and non-hub airport at which it operates or markets such air service and shall adhere to its plan's terms.
+Pursuant to 14 CFR 259.4, each covered carrier shall adopt a Contingency Plan for Lengthy Tarmac Delays for its scheduled and public charter flights at each U.S. large hub airport, medium hub airport, small hub airport, and non-hub airport at which it operates or markets such air service and shall adhere to its plan's terms.
 Each Contingency Plan for Lengthy Tarmac Delays must include, at a minimum, the following assurances: